tungnhs2014/Linux-Programming-2025-DevLinux/03-Linux-Process/Exercise-5/README.md

 ```bash
 $ ps -ef | grep -iE orphan
 ```
-to verify that the child process’s parent (PPID) is now 1 (adopted by init).
+to verify that the child process's parent (PPID) is now 1 (adopted by init).

 ### Clean the project
 To remove all compiled files and binaries, run: